Labour ‘can’t sugarcoat fact things aren’t going well’, Lucy Powell says

 “As deputy leader I want to unite our party, deliver change for working people and beat Reform – and deliver the second Labour term our children deserve.”

-Ms Powell, who was sacked from the Cabinet in a reshuffle in September, has been supported by Lord Kinnock – who led the party from 1983 to 1992 – while Ms Phillipson has had the backing of unions including GMB and Unison, as well as former home secretary Alan Johnson.
+Ms Powell, who was sacked from the cabinet in a reshuffle in September, has been supported by Neil Kinnock – who led the party from 1983 to 1992 – while Ms Phillipson has had the backing of unions including GMB and Unison, as well as former home secretary Alan Johnson.

 The contest was triggered by Ms Rayner’s resignation as deputy leader over her tax affairs.